-And after looking for awhile, you can now really listen.
+After looking for a while, you can now really listen.
 Listening to the sound of my voice, listening to ambient noises in the space around you.
 Listening to your own body.
 And listening into the background of silence that is there before sound.

 And welcoming your body into this practice.
-Could just feel your body, you can actually touch your knees, your thighs, maybe rubbing your hands, fingers.
+Just feel your body, you can actually touch your knees, your thighs, maybe rubbing your hands, fingers.
 Perhaps massaging your jaw, rubbing your belly.
 Let's bring in some touch and physical sensation into the body.
 Really feeling this physical, material, flesh body that we are.